Make Your

 MAMMOTH HOT SPRINGS

-Rise and shine early, grab yourself a delicious breakfast, and enjoy a front-row seat of grazing elk and bison from the Mammoth Hotel Dining Room, the only 4-star certified green restaurant in the national parks.
+Rise and shine early, grab a delicious breakfast, and you might have a front-row seat of grazing elk and bison from the windows of the Mammoth Hotel Dining Room, the only 4-star certified green restaurant in the national parks.
 Once you’re all fueled up, it’s on to Mammoth Hot Spring Terraces.
 If you’re thinking, wait a minute, we saw all kinds of geysers and hot springs yesterday, not to worry!
 At the terraces, you’ll find a different kind of thermal feature than you’ve seen elsewhere in the park.
 The hot springs at Mammoth don’t erupt.
 They build spectacular travertine terrace formations which have been described as a cave turned inside out.
 The area consists of boardwalks for up-close viewing of the hot springs and terraces.

 The Lower Terrace boardwalk is where you’ll find one of the best-known features, Liberty Cap, rising 37 feet in the air, and Minerva Spring, favored for its wide range of colors and intricate travertine formations.
 Once you’ve had your fill of the Lower Terrace, make your way to the Upper Terrace Drive.
 This section is home to Prospect Terrace, New Highland Terrace, Orange Spring Mound, Bath Lake, White Elephant Back Terrace, and Angel Terrace.
 The Mammoth boardwalks cover an easy 1.75 miles that take about an hour.